 Dad Weir played 11 Tests overall, scoring 416 runs at an average of 29.71.
 While by modern standards it represents only a few series, he played at a time when New Zealand had very few matches, often going two or three seasons without an official Test.
 Gordon Lindsay played 107 first-class matches, scoring 5,022 runs at an average of 32.19, including 10 centuries.

-He was called into the second Test and scored 3 and 21 in the drawn match.
-He won his selection after making an outstanding start to his first-class career which he began as a 19-year-old.
-New Zealand’s players only had three first-class matches a season if there was no touring team and in his second season he scored the first of 10 first-class centuries, 106 not out, against Otago.
+He was called into the second test and scored 3 and 21 in the drawn match.
+He won his selection after making an outstanding start to his first-class career, which he began as a 19-year-old.
+New Zealand’s players only had three first-class matches a season if there was no touring team, and in his second season, he scored the first of 10 first-class centuries, 106 not out, against Otago.

-It was his second century, 105 against Canterbury, in the 1929-30 seasons that were directly responsible for his Test selection.
-In the following summer, he made up for a first-innings duck and scored centuries against Canterbury and Wellington to assure himself of inclusion in the 1931 side to England under the captaincy of Tom Lowry.
+It was his second century, 105 against Canterbury, in the 1929–30 seasons that were directly responsible for his Test selection.
+In the following summer, he made up for a first-inning duck and scored centuries against Canterbury and Wellington to assure himself of inclusion in the 1931 side to England under the captaincy of Tom Lowry.

 Dad Weir completed his 1,000 runs on tour, but overall his average of 25.87 was lower than he might have expected and was the result of not being able to score as freely as he liked to in the foreign conditions.

 He played all three Tests but only managed 96 runs at 24.00.
 However, he prospered when returning home.
 His 74 not out against South Africa on its 1931-32 tour of New Zealand was his highest score in a career that saw him score 416 runs at 29.71.
-The highest score of his first-class career was 191 scored against Auckland in 1935-36.
+The highest score of his first-class career was 191 against Auckland in 1935–36.